idia640/presentations/week06/PITCHME.md

 People who were repeatedly exposed to the phrase “the body temperature of a chicken” were more likely to accept as true the statement that “the body temperature of a chicken is 144 °” (or any other arbitrary number).
 The familiarity of one phrase in the statement sufficed to make the whole statement feel familiar, and therefore true.

+Persuasive messaging:

+Kahneman (p.
+62) tells us that anything we can do to reduce cognitive strain will help: maximizing legibility, using memorable phrases and images, rhyming.

 Zajonc

 "The consequences of repeated exposures benefit the organism in its relations to the immediate animate and inanimate environment.
 They allow the organism to distinguish objects and habitats that are safe from those that are not, and they are the most primitive basis of social attachments.
 Therefore, they form the basis for social organization and cohesion— the basic sources of psychological and social stability."